JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 Select the most likely or the safest value by default.

 ![](imports.png)
-*The safest value is “Ask”, the behavior will not be unexpected to the user.*
+*The safest value is "Ask", the behavior will not be unexpected to the user.*

 Do **not** use an empty value as the default value.
 If no values are added to a drop-down yet, replace it with a button to add values.